mauracwarner/paymentworks-sample/README.md

 3 endpoints and can be used via any HTTP client.
 By default, it will listen on port 8080 when run.

+All of my code is under `src/main/java`.
+Given more time, I would have added tests under `src/test`, but since I was only supposed to spend a couple of hours on this I didn't bother.

 ## Tech specs

 * Micronaut 1.1.4